Isotuning With Applications To Scale-Free Online Learning: ISOTUNING: ADDITIONAL RESULTS AND REMARKS

 Combining with \cref{thm:x*1:T} we obtain for $1/\rate_t = \eps + x^*_t = \eps + \sqrt{\sum_{s\in [t]} a_s}$ for the regret bound of \cref{eq:regret_intro} in the off-by-one-setting

-Hence in this bound the additive term depends on $\eps > 0$ which must be chosen in advance, and optimally should be $\max_t \sqrt{a_t}$ (which would also give a scale-free bound), while this a quantity that may not be known in advance.
-To track $\eps$ over time, one may have to resolve to restarting the algorithm altogether (\eg \citet{mhammedi2019squint}). \end{example}
+Hence in this bound the additive term depends on $\eps > 0$ which must be chosen in advance, and optimally should be $\max_t \sqrt{a_t}$ --- which would also give a scale-free bound.
+However, this quantity is often unknown in advance.
+To track $\eps$ over time, one may have to resolve to restarting the algorithm altogether (\eg \citet{mhammedi2019squint}).
+It must be noted \citet[Lemma 3]{orabona2018solo} manage to set $\eps=0$ for a particular case of the functions $g_t$, but it remains to be seen whether this result can be extended to arbitrary continuous nonnegative non-increasing $g_t$.
+By contrast, isotuning makes it easy to deal with the off-by-one issue, and offsets in general, in particular via the versatility of \cref{thm:isotune} --- see also \cref{lem:isotuning_offset}.
+Consider for example $\Delta_t = \sum_{s\leq t} \delta_t$, where $\delta_t = \min\{g_t(\Delta_{t-1}), b_t\}$, with $g_t$ continuous nonnegative non-increasing for all $t\in[T]$, then